Kray-G/kinx/docs/spec/definition/function.md

 #### Pattern Matching

-As this is same as assignment, the pattern matching is available also in an argument.
+As this is same as assignment and declaration, the pattern matching is available also in an argument.
 If a part of variables is a literal, it will be checked if the same value.
 And if matching a pattern is failed, the exdeption of `NoMatchingPatternException` will be raised.